General relativistic limit of f(R) gravity in the horizon scale of black hole: Results and discussions

-In this work we have investigated influence of scalaron on the shape of the black hole shadow and hence the black hole "no-hair" theorem.
-We employ the Kerr-scalaron metric to sketch the circular photon rings and their shapes.
+The lensing of null rays around the black hole has also been studied.
+It has been observed that for scalaron mass of $10^{-16}$ eV, the trajectories exactly replicate the Kerr case.
+As the mass of the scalaron decreases, we see a deviation from GR and observe that the size of the black hole shadow increases, the trajectories of the photons differ from those of GR and the unstable photon orbits for both the prograde and retrograde rays, shift.
+Calculation of the inner and outer horizon and the prograde and retrograde radius in the Kerr Scalaron metric (see Table \ref{table1}) as well as the pattern of null rays in the new spacetime (Figure \ref{fig:6}) clearly show that it is possible to recover a Kerr like metric in f(R) gravity theory for the scalaron mass of $10^{-16}$ eV.

 Keeping scalaron mass as a free parameter, we recognize quadrupolar correction which aligns with scalaron masses, reproducing displacement and asymmetry of the rings.
-The mass scale $10^{-16}$ eV at low black hole spin ($a = 0.4$) is found to be compatible with Kerr black hole quadrupole upto 99.38\% for both displacement and asymmetry.
+The mass scale $10^{-16}$ eV at low black hole spin ($a = 0.4$) is found to be compatible with Kerr black hole quadrupole.
+The scalaron mass of $10^{-16}$ eV reproduces the displacement for quadrupolar correction $\epsilon = 0.01$.
+This results in a value, $Q=-0.17$.
+The relative deviation from the Kerr quadrupole predicted by black hole spin $a=0.4$ is, therefore, 6\%.
 The maximum asymmetry is still far below the asymmetry allowed by the Kerr hypothesis, $A/M \sim 0.36$.
+The 6\% departure from the Kerr quadrupole and smaller asymmetries are taken together as benchmark for preservation of black hole no-hair theorem in presence of scalaron.
+However, scalarons lighter than $10^{-16}$ eV such as the minimum bound, $10^{-17}$ eV may likely produce larger deviation from Kerr quadrupole.
+This leaves room for violation of the no-hair theorem in f(R) gravity theory.

-This ensures validity of black hole "no-hair" theorem in presence of scalaron.
-The analysis of the gravitational identifiers have led us to infer that the scalaron mass scale predicted by these identifiers in the scale of S-stars is compatible with the one produced by black hole shadow analysis of shape and hence the "no-hair" theorem.
+The analysis of the gravitational identifiers has led us to infer that the scalaron mass ($10^{-17}$ eV) scale predicted by these identifiers in the scale of S-stars is compatible with the lower limit of scalaron mass producing Kerr like black hole shadow reported by the EHT observations.
 We identify $10^{-16}$ eV scalaron mass as an appropriate general relativistic limit of $f(R)$ theory of gravity.
-Therefore the orbits of S-stars and the shape of the GC black hole shadow are complimentary probes of $f(R)$ theory of gravity.
-Scalaron mass of $10^{-16}$ eV is also found to be consistent with the earlier report (\cite{2024ApJ...964..127P}) of compatibility with size of the black hole shadow and the deviation parameter measured by the EHT.
+Therefore the orbits of S-stars and the size and shape of the GC black hole shadow are complimentary probes of $f(R)$ theory of gravity.